crispuscrew/.config/README.md

 ### If you install it over existing graphical environment

-I don't know what effect this script will have on your system if you run it on an existing graphical environment like GNOME or KDE.
+I don't know what effect this script will have on your system if you run it on an existing graphical environment other than Hyprland, like GNOME or KDE.
 I highly recommend performing a

 ### Pure installation